open-mmlab/mmaction2/tools/data/ucf101/preparing_ucf101.md

 Before extracting, please refer to [install.md](/docs/install.md) for installing [dense_flow](https://github.com/yjxiong/dense_flow).

-If you have plenty of SSD, then we recommend extracting frames there for better I/O performance.
+If you have plenty of SSD space, then we recommend extracting frames there for better I/O performance.
 The extracted frames (RGB + Flow) will take up about 100GB.

 If you didn't install dense_flow in the installation or only want to play with RGB frames (since extracting optical flow can be time-comsuming), consider running the following script to extract **RGB-only** frames.